patternfly/patternfly-elements/elements/pfe-tooltip/README.md

 ## Usage
 A tooltip is used by wrapping an html element in the pfe-tooltip element along with contextual information to be displayed alongside of the element.

-Read more about Jump Links in the [PatternFly Elements Tooltip documentation](https://patternflyelements.org/components/tooltip)
+Read more about tooltips in the [PatternFly Elements Tooltip documentation](https://patternflyelements.org/components/tooltip)

 ##  Installation